Azure/azure-quickstart-templates/quickstarts/microsoft.web/function-app-create-dedicated/README.md

 ---
 description: This template provisions a function app on a dedicated hosting plan, meaning it will be run and billed just like any App Service site.
-There are other templates available for provisioning on a dynamic hosting plan.
 page_type: sample
 products:
 - azure